 While you're trying to maintain healthy hair, moisture is one of your top priorities.
 And you’re probably on top of it.
 Co-washing: check.
 Deep-conditioning hair masks: check.
 Leave-in conditioners and oils: check.
 But what about protein treatments?
 They promise to strengthen hair, which almost sounds too good to be true—so are they legit?

 Benefits of Protein Treatments on Black Hair

 Whether you actually need a protein treatment depends on how you treat your hair on a day-to-day basis.
 If you routinely color, relax, texturize, or heat style your tresses, then replenishing them with protein could be a game changer for you.

-Chemical processes and direct heat can both chip away at the hair's outer layer, leaving gaps in the cuticle.
-Protein treatments help to fill in those gaps, revitalizing areas that have been weakened.
+Chemical processes and direct heat can both chip away at the hair's health.
+Protein treatments are meant to help fill in those gaps, revitalizing areas that have been weakened.
 The result: your hair shaft looks and feels smooth, instead of beaten up and rough to the touch.
-When your hair looks brittle and frizzes easily, chances are protein is what it's been lacking.
+When your hair looks brittle and frizzes easily, it may be worth trying a protein treatment.

 Signs That You Need Protein ASAP

 Try a protein treatment if you have any of these signs.

 - Severe breakage: Every single person sheds, on a daily basis.
-But when your curls are extremely damage due to weakness, you'll find strands of it everywhere—not just on your comb or brush but also on your pillow, on the back of your car seat, on your shirt, on the bathroom floor, and so on.
+But when your curls are extremely damaged due to weakness, you may find strands of it everywhere—not just on your comb or brush but also on your pillow, on the back of your car seat, on your shirt, on the bathroom floor, and so on.
 It might even make a snapping or popping sound when you comb it.

 Does Natural, Virgin Hair Need Protein Treatments?

 Let's say you have virgin hair, completely natural in texture and color.
 Do you still need any additional protein?

 Even if you already steer clear of chemicals and heat, properly administered protein treatments probably won't hurt your hair.
-You do have to balance protein with moisture, though, because too much protein eventually dries out your hair.
+You do have to balance protein with moisture, though, because too much protein might dry out your hair.
 Treatments do come in various strengths, so all-natural types can stick to only occasionally using a very mild product, and avoid the more intense ones designed for serious issues.